Cona Lake

 Its area is approximately 300 km2, and it is at 4,594 metres (15,072 ft) above sea level making it one of the world's higher freshwater lakes.
 The lake is the source of the Gyalmo Nagqu, the headwater of the Salween River.

-Tsonag Lake can be observed on the right (west) as the train passes Tsonag Lake Railway Station on Qingzang Railway, going south toward Lhasa.
+Tsonag Lake can be observed on the right (west) as the train passes Cuonahu railway station on Qingzang Railway, going south toward Lhasa.